gkeg/word-embedding-visualizer/README.md

     * You can fill this folder with any text files you want and Word2Vec will analyze those words instead.
 However, it has been filled with the Harry Potter books for the purposes of this project
 2. The second is an executable file that will read in all of the files, and use the data to train Word2Vec.
 Then, the data is compressed from 250-dimensional space to 2-dimensions using T-SNE and visualized with Seaborn and MatPlotLib.

+Once the program has been run once, it is saved as a trained model which can be used later, or updated through continued usage.

 **Example (Zoomed In):**
 ![Visualized Vectors](https://github.com/gkeglevich/harry_potter_word_vectors/blob/master/Screenshots/Figure%201.png "Example")